Holubice (Prague-West District): Etymology

 The name is derived from the personal name Holub, meaning "the village of Holub's people".
-The word holub means 'pigeon'.

 Geography

 Holubice is located about 13 km north of Prague.
 It lies in the Prague Plateau.
 The highest point is the hill Ers at 345 m above sea level.

 History

 The first written mention of Holubice is in a donation deed of King Ottokar I from 1204.
 From 1547 to 1622, the village was owned by the Gryspek of Gryspach family.
 After their properties were confiscated by the royal chamber as a result of the Battle of the White Mountain, Polyxena of Lobkowicz acquired Holubice in 1623.
 Since then, it was property of the Lobkowicz family.

 Transport

 There are no railways or major roads passing through the municipality.